INTIMIDATION | SECTION 13 CRIMES (DOMESTIC AND PERSONAL VIOLENCE) ACT

 - damage to any person or property.

-If you have been charged with intimidation, the prosecution must prove beyond a reasonable doubt:
+To secure a guilty verdict for intimidation, the prosecution must prove beyond a reasonable doubt:

-- You engaged in conduct amounting to intimidation, and
+- conduct amounting to intimidation, and

-MEANING OF STALKING
+STALKING

 - the following of a person about,